-Pop Goes the World in ‘Vox Lux’
+‘Vox Lux’ Review: Pop Goes the World

 By Ryan Rojas|December 4, 2018

+Listening to pop songs brings about a rush of feel-good happiness to listeners, but when thinking of it as an engineered product of an industry, it might also be seen as a highly-concentrated construction of fantasy for consumers to buy into for momentary escape.
 This relationship between the artificiality of pop music and the culture that empowers it is what director Brady Corbet explores in his new movie Vox Lux, a fictional portrait of a pop star set in modern America.
 With bold and unflinching storytelling, as well as mesmerizing visuals and performances, Vox Lux is one of the most powerful films I’ve seen this year.

 A pop portrait with an inventive structure

-Vox Lux is a portrait of the rise of a pop star, but that’s largely just the story that allows the movie to act as a mirror of this twenty-first century America where entertainment, image, and pop culture hold all value.
-Vox Lux has a storybook-like quality, where meta elements such as its three chapter structure and omniscient narration by Willem Dafoe give it lyrical quality, but that also includes its significantly darker tone (which audiences should brace themselves for as seen in the film’s opening sequences).
-Our future pop star – young Celeste (Raffey Cassidy) – is a pop star born from darkness.
+Our future pop star – young Celeste (Raffey Cassidy) – was born from darkness.
 After being the sole survivor of a horrific deadly rampage, the soft-spoken New Jersey native is thrust into the national spotlight as the face of a nation’s sorrow and strength.
 Poised and collected, we see that Celeste not only has words of honest strength to share, but music in her heart as well, and an original song co-written by her sister Eleanor (Stacy Martin) soon becomes a national anthem to a grieving and shaken country.
 With the guidance of a new manager (Jude Law), Celeste and her sister are introduced to a whole new world of entertainment and all that it brings.

 Natalie Portman is transfixing